riceplinygroup/plinycompute/README.md

 Step (1.1) In rice cloud or AWS, find one ubuntu server as your Master, and log in to that server using the 'ubuntu' account; (In future, we shall not be constrained by OS, and we can use the 'pdb' account)

-Step (1.2) Download PDB code from svn to the Master server, configure PDB_HOME and PLINY_HOME to be the svn repository.
+Step (1.2) Download PDB code from svn to the Master server, configure PDB_HOME to be the svn repository.
 For example, you can:

      - edit ~/.bashrc, and add following to that file: export PDB_HOME=~/PDB/ObjectQueryModel

-     If you are running PDB from Pliny, you need do following so that you can use Pliny commands: export PLINY_HOME=~/pliny/pdb-pliny-interface
+Step (1.3) Next, configure PDB_INSTALL to be the location that you want PDB to be installed at on the workers.
+For example, you might add the following to .basrc:

-     export PDB_HOME=$PLINY_HOME/pdb
+     export PDB_INSTALL=/disk1/PDB

-   - run following command in shell: source ~/.bashrc
+  Then run following command in shell to make sure these variables are set: source ~/.bashrc

-Step (1.3) In rice cloud, find at least one different ubuntu servers as your Slaves, make sure those slaves can be accessed by Master through network and vice versa, and also make sure you have only one PEM file to log on to all slaves.
+Step (1.4) In rice cloud, find at least one different ubuntu servers as your Slaves, make sure those slaves can be accessed by Master through network and vice versa, and also make sure you have only one PEM file to log on to all slaves.
 Then add only IPs of those slaves to the file: $PDB_HOME/conf/serverlist.
 For example, my serverlist looks like following:
 10.134.96.184
 10.134.96.153

-Step (1.4) On the master server, install the cluster by run:
+Step (1.5) On the master server, install the cluster by run:

      scripts/install.sh $pem_file/private_key